microsoft/vscode-docs/release-notes/latest.md

 >**Tip:** To get IntelliSense for React/JSX, install the typings for `react-global` by running `tsd install react-global` or `typings install --ambient react-global` from the terminal.

->**Tip:** When you use eslint for linting (see below) and you used `eslint --init` to create an eslint configuration and you answered  `yes` to "Do you use React", then the setting `experimentalObjectRestSpread` is enabled.
+>**Tip:** When you use eslint for linting (see below) and you used `eslint --init` to create an eslint configuration and you answered  `yes` to "Do you use React?", then the setting `experimentalObjectRestSpread` is enabled.
 Support for ObjectRestSpread is not yet provided by Salsa but it is on the roadmap (see [#2103](https://github.com/Microsoft/TypeScript/issues/2103)).

 There is now support for React Native:

 ![React Native Support](images/February/react-native.png)

 >**Tip:** To get IntelliSense for React Native, install the typings for `react-native` by running `tsd install react-native` or `typings install --ambient react-native` from the terminal.
 Or even better... if you also want debugging support then install the preview of the [React Native extension](https://marketplace.visualstudio.com/items?itemName=vsmobile.vscode-react-native).

->**Tip:** There is a known issue in that Salsa Doesn't Provide Intellisense When Using Import Statements (Issue [#61](https://github.com/Microsoft/vscode-react-native/issues/61)).
+>**Tip:** There is a known issue in that [Salsa Doesn't Provide IntelliSense When Using Import Statements](https://github.com/Microsoft/vscode-react-native/issues/61).

 It is now possible to have mixed TypeScript and JavaScript projects.
 To enable JavaScript inside a TypeScript project, you can set the `allowJs` property to `true` in the `tsconfig.json`.